 Part of him wanted to feel like a man, powerful and heroic, but he was also curious.
 This golden dragon did not behave like other dragons were supposed to behave and that is what drew him into her cave.

 He decided to take the risk.
-To risk the fact that it might be a trick after all and she might just end up eating him.
+To see if it was a trick after all and she might really want to eat him.
 He would still be seen as a hero.
 Stories would still be told around winter fires about his brave efforts to save their village from the destructive, and dangerous, fiery dragon.
 They would still sing songs about him.
 Yes, that would be a good way to die.

 So, gathering himself, he stood in front of the dark cave’s entrance and strode purposefully, if not fearfully, back into the cave.
 He took his sword, held out in front of him…just in case.

 He walked right up to the dragon, his heart in his mouth, and stood there…waiting for her to acknowledge him.
 He was very nervous, and his armour did nothing at all to keep him cool.
-He could feel the sweat begin to run down his back.
+He could feel the sweat running down his back.
 He hadn’t realised it was so hot in the cave.
 But he didn’t budge; he didn’t move a muscle.

 The dragon opened up one of her huge eyes and looked at him.
 After what seemed like an eternity, she rose up to her full height and extended her huge golden wings, bringing them around him, holding him in place.
 But oddly he didn’t feel scared anymore.
 He felt safe, and protected and very surprised.